PHILADELPHIA REFLECTIONS

 Pennsylvania was founded as a pacifist utopia, and currently regards itself as protected by vast oceans.
 But Pennsylvania has been seriously invaded at least six times.

-There's a tradition that a boatload of peas ran aground on the mud flats of Delaware Bay near Salem in the Sixteenth Century, turning the mudflats into a patch of peas.
-In any event, the island is known to have been growing in size as long as anyone remembers, and now is home to about 12,000 families of Herons.
-The number of mosquito families has not been accurately counted as yet, but they are numerous.
+There's a tradition that a boatload of peas ran aground on the mudflats of Delaware Bay near Salem in the Sixteenth Century, turning the flats into a patch of peas.
+In any event, the island is known to have been growing in size for centuries, and now is home to about 12,000 families of Herons.
+The number of mosquito families has not been accurately counted as yet, but they are even more numerous.
 The island doubled in size when the Army Corps of Engineers built the present Fort Delaware on it in 1847-59.

 The War of 1812, which included the burning of Washington DC and bombardment of Baltimore, propelled America into a frenzy of coastal defense, and the first fortification of Pea Patch Island took place in 1813.
 A plan was adopted by Congress in 1816 to build 200 coastal forts, and about forty of them were actually completed by the time of the Civil War.
-The most notable example of the style was at Fort Sumter near Charleston, South Carolina, which was nearly complete by the time of its famous bombardment, hastily occupied by Northern defenders arriving just in time to be evicted.
+These forts all had a similar appearance; the most notable example of the style was at Fort Sumter near Charleston, South Carolina, which was nearly complete by the time of its famous bombardment.
+In fact, it was first hastily occupied by Northern defenders arriving just in time to be evicted.
 In essence, these forts were huge walls of bricks with a concrete outer shell, holding a couple dozen very large cannons and a parade ground.

-The river defenses of Philadelphia were provided by three forts, Fort DuPont at the mouth of the old Delaware-Chesapeake canal, Fort Delaware on the island, and Fort Mott on the New Jersey side.
-You can now take a ferry between all three, between April and September; it's a pleasant afternoon excursion.
+The new river defenses of Philadelphia were to be provided by three forts, Fort DuPont at the mouth of the old Delaware-Chesapeake canal, Fort Delaware on the island, and Fort Mott on the New Jersey side.
+You can now take a ferry ride to all three, between April and September; it's a pleasant afternoon excursion.
 Not so many years ago, you had to go into an ominous little taproom in Delaware City and ask in a loud voice if someone wanted to take you to Pea Patch in a fishing boat.
-The scene was reminiscent of old movies about derelicts hanging out in Key West, complete with George Raft and Earnest Hemingway, but now the National Park Service has given it the characteristic NPS sprucing up, with pamphlets and rest rooms.
+The scene was reminiscent of old movies about derelicts hanging out in Key West, complete with George Raft and Ernest Hemingway, but now the National Park Service has given it the characteristic NPS spruce-up, with pamphlets and restrooms.

 The place never had any serious military activity except when it was used to house Confederate prisoners after the Battle of Gettysburg.
 Over 12,000 prisoners were brought there, and there were about 3000 deaths among them.
-Historians have compared the treatment of Confederate prisoners with the treatment of Union prisoners at Andersonville, Georgia, but it's hard to say which place was worse.
+Historians have compared the treatment of Confederate prisoners with the treatment of Union prisoners at Andersonville, Georgia, and it would be hard to say which place was worse.
 There are certain diseases of poor sanitation, like typhoid, cholera, amoebic and bacillary dysentery, and hepatitis, which decimate all concentration camps at all times.
-And adding to them the mosquito-borne diseases of both Delaware and Georgia at the time, you don't really need to assert that there was a lot of prisoner mistreatment to account for the morbidity and mortality.
+And adding to them the mosquito-borne diseases of both Delaware and Georgia at the time, you don't really need to assert prisoner mistreatment to account for the morbidity and mortality.
 Undoubtedly there was some of that.